RenatevanKempen/JavaScript-NodeJS/README.md

 My name is Renate van Kempen and in this repo, I'll put all codes and files from my JavaScript learning journey.

-My goal is to help me understand both the front-end side (JavaScript) as well as the back-end side (Python) for usage in DataScience.
+My goal is to better understand both the front-end side (JavaScript) as well as the back-end side (Python) for usage in DataScience.

 Feel free to help me out if you see any improvements.